Rhode Island Court Records

 How to File for Divorce in Rhode Island

-In Rhode Island, individuals can file for divorce in an attempt to legally dissolve their marriage.
+In Rhode Island, individuals may file for divorce in an attempt to legally dissolve their marriage.
 The state court requires sufficient grounds for divorce under the state laws to grant a divorce decree.
-Complaints about divorce can only be considered if either of the couples permanently resides in the state or for at least a year before the divorce filing.
+Complaints about divorce are typically only be considered if either of the couples permanently resides in the state or for at least a year before the divorce filing.
 The timeframe for a contested divorce is usually shorter than for an uncontested divorce.

 Do I need a Reason for Divorce in Rhode Island?